TPOC VISITING GUIDELINES

 - I agree to submit my name for a Police Records Check and promise to advise the Organization immediately if any change occurs.
 I acknowledge and give permission for Therapeutic Paws of Canada to provide documentation from the Police Records Check to the community facility.
 I understand that this information will be treated as confidential.
 At each year-end I will submit a signed Confirmation form to the Team Leader.

-- Members (hereinafter referred to as “volunteers” both human and canine) representing the Organization in community facilities will at all times be discreet and will consider any and all information shared with them as confidential.
+- Members (hereinafter referred to as “volunteers” both human and animal) representing the Organization in community facilities will at all times be discreet and will consider any and all information shared with them as confidential.

 - Volunteers must be sensitive to all situations and refrain from asking personal questions or making comments which may offend the clients.